lv042/Weather-Wizard/docs/research.md

 Clients should be able to conduct conventional CRUD (Create, Read, Update, Delete) activities on resources defined by URIs via a REST API (Uniform Resource Identifiers).
-The API should use a stateless communication paradigm, in which the server does not save the client's state and each request provides all the information needed to process it.
+The API should use a stateless communication paradigm, in which the server does not save the client's state, and each request provides all the information needed to process it.

 #### Why should be a REST API be used?